apereo/cas/docs/cas-server-documentation/installation/Password-Policy-Enforcement.md

 application that is fully in charge of managing the account password and associated flows.

 CAS may also allow users to reset their passwords voluntarily.
-Those who have forgotten their account password may receive a link with a time-based expiration policy at their registered email address.
+Those who have forgotten their account password may receive a secure link with a time-based expiration policy at their registered email address.
 The link will allow the user to provide answers to his/her pre-defined security questions, which if successfully done, will allow the user to next reset their password and login again.

 This functionality needs to be explicitly enabled in CAS settings.
 You may also specify a pattern for accepted passwords.
 To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html).

 ### LDAP